DanielCondeTorres/SuPepMem/README.md

 <!-- FAQs -->
 ## FAQs

-### What is that paralel file?
-Wasn't the program a serie algorithm?
+### What is SuPepMem?

-Paralel directory is a program that uses mpi, so you have a paralelize version of the program in this file.
+SuPepMem is a living project.
+It is expected to grow with simulations of more peptides in different membrane models and using different atomistic and coarse grained force fields.

 <!-- CONTRIBUTING -->
 ## Contributing 🖇️